MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOGeoStorageQuota.md

 This cmdlet shows the storage on the current location or all locations in a multi-geo tenant.

-This Cmdlet requires a connection to a multi-geo tenant to run correctly.
+This cmdlet requires a connection to a multi-geo tenant to run correctly.
 You must be a SharePoint Online global Administrator to get the storage on current location or all locations in a multi-geo SPO tenant.

 ## EXAMPLES